segmentio/segment-docs/src/connections/destinations/catalog/mailchimp/index.md

 > **IMPORTANT:** Mailchimp only supports merge tags that are 10 characters or shorter.
 For every user `trait` you send inside the `.identify()` call, Segment will trim it to be the first 10 characters and will send it in **uppercase** form to Mailchimp.

-![Sending traits to Mailchimp with an identify call](images/identify-call.png) It's very important that when you set up your merge tags in Mailchimp, your `Merge Tags` are the first 10 characters (excluding whitespace or special characters) of its `Field Label` (if it's over 10 characters).
+![Sending traits to Mailchimp with an identify call](images/identify-call.png) It's important that when you set up your merge tags in Mailchimp, your `Merge Tags` are the first 10 characters (excluding whitespace or special characters) of its `Field Label` (if it's over 10 characters).

 For example, if your `Field Label` was `Way Too-Long123`, your `Merge Tag` should be `WAYTOOLONG`.
-And the `user.trait` inside your `.identify()` call would be `Way Too-Long123` since Segment will convert that to `WAYTOOLONG` before sending it to Mailchimp.
+And the `user.trait` inside your `.identify()` call would be `Way Too-Long123` since Segment converts that to `WAYTOOLONG` before sending it to Mailchimp.

 If you're going to send either a `boolean` or `null` object as a `user.trait` value, when creating the custom merge field for that trait inside Mailchimp, make sure to set the data type as `TEXT` since Segment will stringify all `boolean` or `null` objects to strings.

 Also note that fields you specify in Mailchimp as date fields must receive dates.
 Passing non-date values will cause issues.